-Pressure canning is required for low acid foods (foods with a pH higher than 4.6).
+Use pressure canning for low acid foods (foods with a pH higher than 4.6).
 This includes:

-- Dairy products* (canning dairy is not generally recommended)
+- Dairy products* (Canning dairy is not generally recommended.
+Try freeze drying instead.)

 - Soups and Meals

 Why do we need to pressure can these foods?
-Clostiridum botulinum – otherwise known as botulism toxin – which can be deadly.
+We pressure can because of Clostiridum botulinum – otherwise known as botulism toxin – which can be deadly.
 This bacteria lives in soils and sediments, so it’s everywhere, but most of the time it doesn’t cause trouble, because it lives with lots of other bacteria.

 Here’s the problem – botulism grows at temperatures between 40-120°F (5-49ºC) and oxygen levels below 2 percent – like the inside of a sealed canning jar.
 High acid foods (pH ≤ 4.6) keep botulism spores from germinating into live cells.